arashmilani/pdate/README.md

 # pdate
-A tiny Persian calender convertor from/to Gregorian calendar
+A tiny and simple Persian calendar convertor from/to Gregorian calendar

 ### Install